-Additional information on the Document Overview Tab can be found in the Common Features and Functions section of this User Guide.
+Additional information on the Document Overview Tab can be found in the Document Overview Tab section of the Introduction to Rice Guide.

 The Overview tab identifies the Person as a unique combination of Entity ID and Principal ID.
 It also contains information about how this Person is affiliated with your institution.
-Two types of affiliations

--Staff and Faculty-contain additional data fields to further define a person's relationship with your institution.
+Two types of affiliations -Staff and Faculty-contain additional data fields to further define a person's relationship with your institution.